ADBeta/psx-comBINe/README.md

 **psx-comBINe** combines a multi-bin CD-ROM PSX Game into a single .CUE and .BIN pair and supports all CUE MODES, Remarks, 99 TRACKS, with 99 INDEXS each, support for multi-session dumps, and more.

+**32bit and 64bit exes for Windows Systems are in the release files.**

 psx-comBINe is designed to be lightweight and fast; one of the main design goals with this CLI version is to allow it to be ported into other projects - such as